 about

 I'm a junior studying Computer Science at the University of California, Los Angeles.
-This December, I’ll be joining Professor Xiang “Anthony” Chen’s Human-Computer Interaction Research Lab and continuing my work with ExploreTech.LA, where I help build responsive, accessible interfaces that bring ideas to life.
+I currently serve as an officer for ACM Hack and contribute to exploretech.la, where I help build responsive, accessible interfaces that bring ideas to life.
+In winter, I'll be joining Professor Xiang "Anthony" Chen's Human-Computer Interaction Research Lab.

 Outside of coding, I enjoy weightlifting, spending time with my dog, and exploring the Lands Between.